Richard C. Kessler: Georgia Tech Plaza / The Campanile

 In the early 1990s, Kessler led the committee effort which designed and created the "Tech Plaza" in the heart of Georgia Tech's campus.
 He then commissioned the Kessler Campanile, a $450,000 carillon created by Atlanta artist Richard Hill.
 The 80 foot, stainless steel high tech tower is positioned in a 100-inch diameter fountain and an assortment of 100 different songs chime on the quarter-hour.

 During the 1996 Olympics, the set of NBC’s "Today Show" was centered directly in front of the Campanile, providing international exposure.
-Today, the Kessler Campanile is used by Georgia Tech as their 21st Century Logo.